 Local law enforcement staff will contact appropriate authorities, who can respond to such objects found in public areas.
 Only trained responders should approach such objects, with proper equipment, to retrieve or examine them.
 With the implementation of the NSTS, law enforcement authorities will have a tool to match nationally tracked sealed sources to their rightful owners.

 What is credentialing?

 Credentialing is the process of issuing credentials to trusted persons based on a predefined approval process.
 These credentials allow the trusted persons access to a protected resource.
-The credential used for the NSTS consists of a digital certificate loaded onto an electronic Smartcard.
+The credential used for the NSTS consists of a One-Time Password.
 Users will also need a personal identification number (PIN) to access the system.

 Why must I provide personal information like my home phone number and address?

 This information is needed to validate your application.

 How is the information that I report to the system protected?

 Your personal information will be stored and protected in an approved Privacy Act system of records (NRC-45, "Digital Certificates for Personal Identity Verification"), and will not be shared for any purpose other than stated in the related Federal Register notice (71 FR 77072).
 For additional detail, see the Managed Public Key Infrastructure (MPKI) Privacy Impact Assessment.